CSCfi/csc-user-guide/docs/apps/gdal.md

 `module load gcc/9.1.0 gdal/[VERSION]-omp`

-Or if you want to utilize gdal from a conda environment you can load the [geoconda](../apps/geoconda.md) module

-`module load geoconda`

-If you plan to work also with python or other GIS libraries, the conda environment is probably the best option

 You can test if gdal loaded succesfully with following

 `gdalinfo --version`

 !!! note
-    The supported file formats vary slightly between the gdal installations.
-For instance, the PostGIS driver is not yet available in gdal/3.0.1
+    The stand-alone versions don't have python bindings installed so e.g __gdal_calc__ works only in the geoconda installation.
+Also, the supported file formats vary slightly between the gdal installations.
+For instance, the PostGIS driver is not yet available in gdal/3.0.1 but is included in the others

 ## License and citing